ray-project/deltacat/deltacat/storage/README.md

-# Deltacat Storage Model Specification (WORK IN PROGRESS)
+# DeltaCAT Storage Model Specification (WORK IN PROGRESS)
 This document describes the **Deltacat Metastore Model**, which manages a hierarchical set of objects: